dinkar1708/storeflow-nextjs-postgres-flutter/api-web/TEST_LOGIN.md

    - Verify redirect to /admin/dashboard
    - Check full system access

+2. Test Admin Product Management
+   - Login as admin@storeflow.com
+   - Navigate to Products from dashboard
+   - Verify you can see existing products (Laptop, T-Shirt)
+   - Try adding a new product with category
+   - Check product appears in the table

+3. Test Customer Product Browsing
+   - Login as customer@storeflow.com
+   - Navigate to Products from dashboard
+   - Verify you can see all active products
+   - Check products display with price, stock, category

-2. Test Staff Login
+4. Test Staff Login
    - Login as staff@storeflow.com
    - Verify redirect to /staff/dashboard
    - Check limited access (no admin features)

-3. Test Customer Login
-   - Login as customer@storeflow.com
-   - Verify redirect to /customer/dashboard
-   - Check customer-only features

-4. Test Public Signup
+5. Test Public Signup
    - Try to register new customer account
    - Verify customer role is assigned by default
    - Verify admin role cannot be selected

-5. Test Role-Based Access
+6. Test Role-Based Access
    - Try accessing /admin/dashboard as customer (should get 403)
    - Try accessing /staff/dashboard as customer (should get 403)
+   - Try accessing /admin/products as customer (should get 403)
    - Verify admins can access all dashboards

 ---